somleng/freeswitch-config/docs/DDNS_CONFIGURATION.md

 Using the AWS Web Console create a new Route 53 private hosted zone.
 This private hosted zone will only be used within your VPC so consider naming it something like `internal.your-domain.com.` to differentiate between the internal and external hosted zones.
 Also remember to include the trailing dot.

+## Enable DNS hostnames on your VPC

+Using the AWS Web Console [enable DNS hostnames on your VPC.](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-dns.html#vpc-dns-updating)

 ## Download the source code for the lambda function

 Download the lambda function source code from [Github](https://github.com/awslabs/aws-lambda-ddns-function).
 For more information about what the lambda function does, read [this article](https://aws.amazon.com/blogs/compute/building-a-dynamic-dns-for-route-53-using-cloudwatch-events-and-lambda/).